data-catering/data-caterer-docs/docs/docs/guide/data-source/metadata/data-contract-cli.md

     1. Click on `Advanced Configuration` towards the bottom of the screen
     2. Click on `Flag` and click on `Generate Validations`

-Check out the full example under `AdvancedDataContractCliSourcePlanRun` in the example repo.
+Check out the full example under `DataContractCliSourcePlanRun` in the example repo.